NAME

 Three methods are available to PRIO to determine in which band a packet will be enqueued.

-with a tc filter A tc filter attached to the root qdisc can point traffic directly to a class
+A tc filter attached to the root qdisc can point traffic directly to a class

 Only the priomap is specific to this qdisc.